ha5804/RNN_LSTM/README.md

 (3)procedure

+-

-- Train the autoencoder on LSTM-encoded normal sequences. -> For each test sequence, encode it using LSTM and input it into the autoencoder. -> Measure the reconstruction error (MSE) between the original and reconstructed input.-> Compare the error to a threshold (learned from training) to determine if the input is normal or abnormal.
+Train the autoencoder on LSTM-encoded normal sequences.

+-> For each test sequence, encode it using LSTM and input it into the autoencoder.

+-> Measure the reconstruction error (MSE) between the original and reconstructed input.

+-> Compare the error to a threshold (learned from training) to determine if the input is normal or abnormal.